GoogleCloudPlatform/podcast/site/content/post/episode-24-support-with-terrance-shepherd.md

 ##### About Terrance

 Terrance is a Technical Solutions Engineer working for Google Cloud Platform's Support Team.
-He has been working with to help customers from single person developers to Enterprises with 100's of Developers for the last 16 months.
+He has been working to help customers from single person developers to Enterprises with 100's of Developers for the last 16 months.
 Terrance also leads the Cloud Platform Support new product review process, where the Support team has input on